 Prepare the Steaks

-- Gently combine the minced onions, butter, garlic, Worcestershire sauce, mustard, and the meat.
+- Gently combine the minced onions, shredded frozen butter, garlic, Worcestershire sauce, mustard, and the meat.
 Don’t overwork the meat or it will make the steaks tough.

 Make the Gravy

 - Decrease heat to medium-low.
-Melt 2 Tablespoons butter to the pan and add the onions.
+Melt 2 Tablespoons butter in the pan and add the onions.
 Cook for 15-20 minutes, until the onions soften and begin to caramelize.

-- Mix in the cornstarch and cold water until combined.
+- Mix the cornstarch and cold water until fully smooth and combined.

-- Add the steaks back to the pan and cover for 10 minutes, until cooked through.
-The internal temperature should be 160 degrees.
+- Add the steaks back to the skillet and spoon the gravy on top.
+Cover for 10 minutes, or until cooked through.
+The internal temperature should be 160° F.

-- Swirl in the remaining 1 TBS cold butter at the end.
-This is a chef-inspired finishing technique that adds a velvety finish to the gravy.
+- Swirl in remaining 1 tbsp. cold butter at the end.
+This is a chef-inspired finishing technique that adds a smooth, velvety finish to the gravy.

 - Cooked and crumbled bacon is wonderful to work into the meat.